cesarsotovalero/cesarsotovalero.github.io/files/posts/2025/2025-08-14/tech-interview-questions.md

 * What’s your favourite fruit?
 Then, explain why.
 * What question would you have wanted me to ask?
 * What is the worst question I could ask you, and why?
+* Describe your favorite week at work.
+* What are some things outside of work that you’re irrationally passionate about?
+* What do people get wrong about you on first impressions?
+* What’s the thing you’re the most proud of?

 # Questions to Ask the Employer